 CONCLUSION

-When compared to the control participants that are tuberculosis negative, a low level of serum zinc, iron, and selenium was substantially linked to tuberculosis subjects.
+When compared to the control participants that were tuberculosis negative, a low level of serum zinc, iron, and selenium was substantially linked to tuberculosis subjects.
 When compared to drug-sensitive subjects, drug-resistant tuberculosis patients had noticeably reduced levels of zinc, iron, and selenium.
 Zinc and selenium exhibited a negative link with Mycobacterium tuberculosis development, but iron, an element that aids in its growth, showed a positive and significant correlation both in DRTB and DSTB.
-A lack of zinc, iron, and selenium might also exacerbate tuberculosis, based on how trace elements influence the immune system.
-In addition, high level of copper can cause lung fibrosis, cytokine imbalance, and immunosuppression, which makes tuberculosis more difficult to treat.
+A lack of zinc, iron, and selenium might exacerbate tuberculosis, based on how trace elements influence the immune system.
+In addition, higher level of copper can cause lung fibrosis, cytokine imbalance, and immunosuppression, which makes tuberculosis more difficult to treat.
 Therefore, several immune system characteristics, including antibody responses, cell-mediated immunity, and natural killer (NK) cell activity, are susceptible to both deficits and excess levels of trace elements.
 Overall, the host's capacity to avoid or reduce infections depends on a healthy immune system.
-Future studies are required to conclusively determine whether these trace element concentrations affect clinical outcomes and to ascertain whether regularly administering supplements will result in improved life quality and/or treatment results for TB.
+Future studies are required to conclusively determine whether these trace element concentrations affect clinical outcomes and to ascertain whether regularly administering supplements might result in improving quality of life with treatment for TB.
 Also epigenetic research is required to analyze the impact of trace elements on gene expression in tuberculosis especially the resistant strain.

 Significance of the study: This work has contributed to the understanding of trace element imbalances in TB patients, both in drug-resistant and drug-sensitive cases, emphasizing on the Role of Trace Elements in the Immune Response, indicating that a lack of zinc, iron, and selenium might increase the severity of tuberculosis.